limmlingg/BusTimeBot/README.md

 - Sending a location
 - Updating the list
+- Searching by popular location (amk hub)
+- Searching by postal code (118426)
+- Searching by address (Blk 1 Hougang Ave 1)
-- Searching
+- Searching by bus stop number (63151)

 ### Commands:

 start - see what you can do with this bot

-search - search by postal code or address (/search 118426)
+search - search by popular locations, postal codes, address, bus stop number

 ## Deployment